 (d) travelling in the course of a holiday or for leisure, business, to visit friends or relatives or for any other reason.

-Vocational education and training institution
+Education and training institution

-(10) A special facility licence may be granted for the purpose of allowing the sale of liquor at a vocational education and training institution to students and staff of the institution and their guests.
+(10) A special facility licence may be granted for the purpose of allowing the sale of liquor at a vocational education and training institution or a higher education institution to students and staff of the institution and their guests.

-Vocational education and training courses
+Education and training course

 (10a) A special facility licence may be granted for the purpose of allowing the sale or supply of liquor —

-(a) by a vocational education and training institution for tasting by students for the purposes of a course of instruction or training conducted by the institution in which the students are enrolled; or
+(a) by a vocational education and training institution or higher education institution for tasting by students for the purposes of a course of instruction or training conducted by the institution in which the students are enrolled; or

-(b) by students enrolled in a course of instruction or training conducted by a vocational education and training institution, if the liquor is sold or supplied for the purposes of the course and ancillary to a meal.
+(b) by students enrolled in a course of instruction or training conducted by a vocational education and training institution or higher education institution, if the liquor is sold or supplied for the purposes of the course and ancillary to a meal.

 (10b) A special facility licence may be granted for the purpose referred to in subregulation (10a) only if —